State leaders in Florida approve plan to add two nuclear reactors

 Construction cannot begin until federal regulatory agencies approve the project.

-Several cities in Miami-Dade County strongly objected to extending nearly 90 miles of power lines to carry electricity from the plant to customers.
+Several cities in Miami-Dade County strongly objected to extending nearly 90 miles (145 km) of power lines to carry electricity from the plant to customers.

 “This would have a huge impact,” Miami City Attorney Victoria Mendez told Scott and the Cabinet during a public hearing.